liamcottle/reticulum-meshchat/README.md

 > NOTE: micron format parsing is still in development, some pages may not render or work correctly at all.

+## Download

+You can download the latest version for Windows and Mac from the [releases](https://github.com/liamcottle/reticulum-webchat/releases) page.

+Alternatively, you can download the source and run it manually from a command line.

+See the ["How to use it?"](#how-to-use-it) section below on how to do this.

 ## How does it work?

 - A python script ([web.py](./web.py)) runs a Reticulum instance and a WebSocket server.